ILLIXR/ILLIXR/docs/docs/glossary.md

 #### SQLite

 A SQL database engine implementation in C designed to be lightweight and easy to use.
-The ILLIXR project allows user to records application statistics to a local database for efficient processing.
+The ILLIXR project allows user to record application statistics to a local database for efficient processing.
 See the [Logging and Metrics page][73] for usage details.